This page contains the complete documentation for pbqff as a single HTML

 Aside from the caveats above about Z-matrix input,

-keyword tells pbqff whether or not to optimize
+the optimize keyword tells pbqff whether or not to optimize

 the geometry before building the rest of the QFF.
 Because the quality of